Spider-Man: Homecoming

-Spider-Man: Homecoming is a 2017 American superhero film based on the Marvel Comics character Spider-Man, produced by Columbia Pictures, Marvel Studios, and Pascal Pictures, and distributed by Sony Pictures Releasing.
-It is the second Spider-Man film reboot and the 16th film in the Marvel Cinematic Universe (MCU).
-The film was directed by Jon Watts from a screenplay by the writing teams of Jonathan Goldstein and John Francis Daley, Watts and Christopher Ford, and Chris McKenna and Erik Sommers.
-It stars Tom Holland as Peter Parker / Spider-Man, alongside Michael Keaton, Jon Favreau, Gwyneth Paltrow, Zendaya, Donald Glover, Jacob Batalon, Laura Harrier, Tony Revolori, Bokeem Woodbine, Tyne Daly, Marisa Tomei, and Robert Downey Jr. In the film, Parker tries to balance high school life with being Spider-Man while facing the Vulture (Keaton).
+Spider-Man: Homecoming is a 2017 American superhero film based on the Marvel Comics character Spider-Man.
+Produced by Columbia Pictures, Marvel Studios, and Pascal Pictures, and distributed by Sony Pictures Releasing, it is the second Spider-Man film reboot and the 16th film in the Marvel Cinematic Universe (MCU).
+Directed by Jon Watts from a screenplay by the writing teams of Jonathan Goldstein and John Francis Daley, Watts and Christopher Ford, and Chris McKenna and Erik Sommers, the film stars Tom Holland as Peter Parker / Spider-Man alongside Michael Keaton, Jon Favreau, Gwyneth Paltrow, Zendaya, Donald Glover, Jacob Batalon, Laura Harrier, Tony Revolori, Bokeem Woodbine, Tyne Daly, Marisa Tomei, and Robert Downey Jr. In the film, Peter tries to balance high school life with being the hero Spider-Man while facing the Vulture (Keaton).

 In February 2015, Marvel Studios and Sony reached a deal to share the film rights for Spider-Man, integrating the character into the established MCU.
-The following June, Holland was cast as the title character, and Watts was hired to direct.
-This was followed shortly by the hiring of Daley and Goldstein.
-In April 2016, the film's title was revealed, along with additional cast, including Downey in his MCU role of Tony Stark / Iron Man.
-Principal photography began in June 2016 at Pinewood Atlanta Studios in Fayette County, Georgia, and continued in Atlanta, Los Angeles, and New York City.
-The other screenwriters were revealed during filming, which concluded in Berlin in October 2016.
-The production team made efforts to differentiate the film from previous Spider-Man films.
+The following June, Holland was cast as Spider-Man, and Watts was hired to direct.
+Soon after, Daley and Goldstein joined the project.
+In April 2016, the film's title was revealed, along with additional cast members, including Downey Jr. in his MCU role of Tony Stark / Iron Man.
+Principal photography began in June 2016 at Pinewood Atlanta Studios in Fayette County, Georgia, and also took place in Atlanta, Los Angeles, New York City, and Berlin.
+The film's additional screenwriters were revealed during filming, which wrapped in October 2016.
+The filmmakers made efforts to differentiate the film from previous Spider-Man films.

 Spider-Man: Homecoming premiered in Hollywood, Los Angeles, on June 28, 2017, and was released in the United States on July 7, as part of Phase Three of the MCU.
-Homecoming grossed $880.9 million worldwide, becoming the second-most-successful Spider-Man film and the sixth-highest-grossing film of 2017.
-It received praise for the light tone, its focus on Parker's high school life, and the performances, particularly of Holland and Keaton.
-Two sequels have been released: Spider-Man: Far From Home (2019) and Spider-Man: No Way Home (2021).
-A new trilogy of live-action films from Sony and Marvel Studios is in development.
+The film grossed $880.9 million worldwide, becoming the second-most-successful Spider-Man film and the sixth-highest-grossing film of 2017.
+It received positive reviews for its light tone, its focus on Peter's high school life, and its acting, particularly of Holland and Keaton.
+Two direct sequels have been released: Spider-Man: Far From Home (2019) and Spider-Man: No Way Home (2021).
+A new trilogy of films from Sony and Marvel Studios then began with Spider-Man: Brand New Day (2026).